 Another view gives some additional perspective as to the size.
-It has probably been there for years to progress to this size.
+It has probably been there for years in order to progress to this size.

 Anesthesia is initially induced with a face mask.
 Sometimes Iguana’s are given a tranquilizer before we given them anesthetic via the face mask.
 The anesthetic works rapidly, as long as they don’t hold their breath!

-When she has relaxed enough, a special tube (called an endotracheal tube) is placed in the windpipe.
+When she has relaxed enough, a special tube (called an endotracheal tube or ET) is placed in the windpipe.
 This tube allows us to inflate the lungs and supply adequate amounts of oxygen and anesthetic.